fargenfo/linkseq-demux/README.md

 ## Trimming

-There are four trimming steps in the `demux.nf` pipeline, each of which is listed below.
+There are four trimming steps in the nextflow pipeline, each of which is listed below.

 * `trim_adapters` trims adapter sequences from 3' end using [BBtools/BBDuk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/).
 * `bctrim` trims linked-read barcodes from read 2.
 The `trimR2bc.py` is written by Elisabet Thomsen and can be found in the [bin folder](https://github.com/olavurmortensen/linkseq/blob/master/bin/trimR2bc.py) of this project.
 When the insert size is small and read 1 and 2 overlap, read 2 may be contaminated by the barcode attached to read 1.